buds-lab/energystar-plus-plus/multifamily.md

 After applying each filter, the number of remaining buildings in the dataset (*Number Remaining: X*) and any difference (*Difference: X*) in count from the original Energy Star's technical documentation is also given.

-1.  **Must have complete data for whole-property energy use and operating characteristics** <br/>EPA Program Filter – Complete data is necessary for analysis. <br/>Number Remaining: 357 <br/>Difference: +7.
+1.  **Must have complete data for whole-property energy use and operating characteristics** <br/>EPA Program Filter â€“ Complete data is necessary for analysis. <br/>Number Remaining: 357 <br/>Difference: +7.

     ``` r
     m0a = multifamily %>%